How Broken Pottery Can Bring Us Healing

 How to use kintsukuroi on your broken porcelain

-We’re sure that, at this point, the kintsukuroi technique has captivated you.
+We’re sure that, by this point, you’re intrigued by the idea of the kintsukuroi technique.

-If you’re curious, like this technique and you want to try it with some cups or plates that may break at some point, we suggest that you do it.
-It’s much simpler than you may think!
+If you’re curious, then you might like to try this technique with some cups or plates that may break at some point.
+It’s actually much simpler than you may think!

 What you need